wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_sendtoaddress.md

 ---
-title: doge:sendtoaddress \[POST\] {disallowed}
+title: sendtoaddress  {disallowed} - Dogecoin
-description: Sends amount from the server’s available balance to dogecoinaddress.
+description: Example code for the sendtoaddress  {disallowed} json-rpc method. Сomplete guide on how to use sendtoaddress  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters